kckecheng/cheatsheets/linux_net.rst

   5. Extensions -> ModHeader -> Settings(the triple dots icon) -> This can read and change site data -> On bing.com;
   6. Click "Settings and quick links" at the top right corner of the bing homepage -> Settings -> Select a supported Country/Region + Language as English;
   7. Refresh/restart new bing;
+  8. If it does not work, clear cache and restart the browser, then repeat steps 6 and 7;

 *Chrome*: